Alameda Corridor recommendations

-After speaking with members of the communities along Alameda, collecting engagement on the website, and working with elected officials and agency staff, the Alameda Corridor project team has developed draft recommendations to improve Alameda in the short and long term.
+After speaking with members of the communities along Alameda, collecting engagement on the website, and working with elected officials and agency staff, the Alameda Corridor project team as developed recommendations to improve Alameda in the short and long term.

 These recommendations align with the project goals: